jozefg/drafts/focusing.markdown

 (de-focalization).

 In order to actually carry out these proofs there's a fair amount of work and pain.
-Usually we'll need something like cut elimination and identity expansion.
+Usually we'll need something like cut elimination and/or identity expansion.

 ### Groundwork